melboyce/sfv/gul_oki.md

 a good backup plan here.
 Another example might be knowing that `f.mk b.hp` is a valid follow-up, but the preceeding hit was meaty or late in some way.
 One might switch the sobat out for s.hk to eat the extra frames.

+## The Venerable Sonic Boom
+Although Guile players regularly use booms for pressure, true, frame tight boom okizeme is limited to the following knock-downs:
+* Swing-out (f.hp target combo ender)
+* Burn Straight (b.hp)

+### Swing Out Boom
+By executing hp.boom immediately after swing-out, no matter the quick recovery option your opponent chooses, you are at frame advantage and applying pressure with the boom simultaneously.
+On hit, Guile can continue to combo.

+### Burn Straight Boom
+After b.hp(cc), lp.boom is meaty on KDR, hp.boom is meaty on KDBR.
+This knock-down offers more flexibility for Guile as the advantage is higher.
+After the boom, f.dash leaves Guile at a significant advantage while the opponent blocks the boom.
+You can extend the block-stun with frame traps, setup a jump-in, use f.mp, whatever.

 ## Syntax